When you stop trying to change your negative emotions, another kind of change happens that is even more powerful.

 And once I realized the undertow could always come and I’d still be OK, that I could still have a good life, I instantly felt lighter.
 The feeling didn’t go away, but it was as if I was now cupping it in my hands, watching it and staying with it, rather than feeling its foot on my neck, pushing me down.
 And the next day, I woke up fine, just as I had so many times in the past.

 I remember the first time I heard a Buddhist psychotherapist recommending that we accept some negative thought patterns and emotions as always likely to be with us in some form.
 I was fucking furious!
 I hadn't spent all this time and money on therapy and coaching and everything else just to keep feeling this way.
 What I didn't recognize then was there was a huge change, just not the one I had been assuming I had to create.
-Even though the undertow stayed itself and returned on occasion, I changed my feelings about it, and that changed everything.
+Even though the undertow returned on occasion and stayed for a bit, I changed my feelings about it, and that changed everything.

-Once I could make space for it and have compassion rather than judgment for myself, didn't matter that the undertow was the same.
+Once I could make space for it and observe it rather than judgment myself for still feeling, didn't matter that the undertow was the same.
 It was still itself, but I was different.